Lightnet/discord-modular-bot/README.md

  * ! help -rpg commands
  * db help -test database

+Notes:
-Note those are work in progress.
+ * Those are work in progress.
 Some are not working yet.
+ * Each of those are in plugin packages.
+ * database scripting is not fully build for production but to test out the query actions.
+ * web page chat message box is not fully build.